jeresuikkila/robot-starter/README.md

 1. Install Virtualbox
 2. Download Ubuntu 18.04.1 ISO from https://www.ubuntu.com/download/desktop
 3. Create a new Virtual Machine with 2 GB of RAM and 10 GB of HDD (minimum)
-4. Use the downloaded Ubuntu 18.04.1 as a startup disk and install Ubuntu
+4. Use the downloaded Ubuntu 18.04.1 as a startup disk and install Ubuntu.
+Use minimal install option to avoid installing unnecessary programs.

 ## Inside the VM